 When choosing whether or not to self-host the IP geolocation info you need it is essential to consider the benefits, advantages, and caveats of using an API or hosting the data yourself.
 Most importantly because depending on how vital this information is to your application, the wrong choice could have some massive implications for your business.

-What is an IP Geolocation Databases Used for?
+What are IP Geolocation Databases used for?

 Now that we have an overview of what IP geolocation data is, and what kind of providers are out there, you might be wondering, what can I use it for?
 If you didn’t know what an IP geolocation database was before reading this article, this might be the most pressing question you had.
 You might also have a specific use case in mind and want to make sure you aren’t leaving opportunities on the table.